20 Ways to Increase Facebook Reach

 5. Share popular content.
 There’s no law that says you have to share new content every time you post on Facebook. start with your blog (you do have one, right?)
 Go through your analytics to find old posts that were popular in terms of discussion and social shares and then post it on your page.
 If you post evergreen content on your blogs and other social media channels, these posts won’t go out of date.
 Just make sure you haven’t already posted it on Facebook recently and leave a nice gap of say 6-8 weeks before you consider posting it again.

 6. Respond quickly to comments.
 It’s not just for the commenter, but the people reading those comments later on.
-On one page I create content for there was comments referencing a secret stairway.
+On one page I create content for there were comments referencing a secret stairway.
 I was totally clueless, but the page owner knew exactly what they meant and replied back almost immediately to the delight of her fans.
 They were true fans, and they were speaking in the language of the product – you couldn’t ask for better!

 7. Hold a contest.
 I know you can’t invite fans to like / share or comment these days, but that makes it more fun, right?